CurioRank · Best Picks

 Buyer sentiment

-Buyers praise gameplay, family-friendly, ease of learning and strategy.
-Mixed feedback on value for money and instructions.
+Buyers praise gameplay, family-friendly, strategy and game night.
+Mixed feedback on learning curve and difficulty.
+Some flag missing pieces.

-Buyers praise gameplay, ease of learning, strategy and game speed.
+Buyers praise gameplay, ease of learning, family-friendly and strategy.

-Buyers praise gameplay, ease of learning, strategy and appearance.
-Mixed feedback on rules.
+Buyers praise ease of learning, strategy, appearance and family-friendly.

 Buyers praise gameplay, ease of learning, visuals and family-friendly.